 The man at the helm of luxury’s largest conglomerate, Bernard Arnault and his luxury group LVMH are set to leave an indelible legacy on the fashion industry due to the sheer scale of LVMH’s acquisitions, and the group’s continuing profitability.

 In addition to LVMH, Arnault oversees further investment and holding vehicles.
 Groupe Arnault has invested in NetFlix and Blue Capital and also took a major stake in French food chain Carrefour.
 In addition he has invested in Boo.com and a variety of other online ventures, as well as buying Princess Yachts outright.

-After graduation, Arnault joined his father's company.
-In 1976, he convinced his father to liquidate the construction division of the company for 40 million French francs, and to change the focus of the company to real estate.
-Using the name Férinel, the new company developed a specialty holiday accommodation.
-Arnault became chief executive in 1977 and two years later, succeeded his father as president of the company.
+Arnault began his career working for his father’s manufacturing company.
+Five years into working for the company, Arnault convinced his father to liquidate the construction division and enter the real estate market.
+Under the name Férinel, the new company initially developed specialty holiday accommodations.
+Named a director of the company in 1974, he became chief executive in 1977.
+In 1979, he succeeded his father as president of the company.

-In 1984, with the help of Antoine Bernheim, a senior partner of Lazard Frères et Cie., Arnault acquired Financière Agache, a luxury goods company.
-He became the chief executive of Financière Agache, and thereafter took control of Boussac, a textile company in turmoil.
-Boussac owned Christian Dior, the department store Le Bon Marché, the retail shop Conforama, and the diapers industrial Peaudouce.
-Arnault sold nearly all the company's assets, keeping only the prestigious Christian Dior brand and Le Bon Marché department store.
+In 1984, with the help of Antoine Bernheim, a senior partner of financier Lazard Frères et Cie., Arnault acquired Financière Agache, becoming chief executive and taking control of Boussac, a beleaguered textile company which owned, among other assets, Christian Dior and the department store Le Bon Marché.
+Arnault used this foothold in the luxury business to begin building what would become the world’s largest luxury conglomerate.

 Chairman and Chief Executive 1989 - Present, Paris, France